explore my integrated approach & the tools i use

 -

-We are increasingly able to experience ourselves as a witness watching the stream of mental content.
-And we start to understand - not just intellectually but experientially - that these urges, moods and emotions are passing events that happen to us.
+And we may start to understand - not just intellectually but experientially - that these urges, moods and emotions are passing events that happen and then recede.
 They are not fundamentally who we are.
 We stay.
 They go.

 -